Wolverine971/9takes/src/blog/enneagram/enneagram-type-1.md

 <h2 id="stress">🤯 Enneagram 1s Under Stress</h2>

 Under stress, the typically rational and principled Type 1 may become uncharacteristically emotional, moody, and self-absorbed.

-Their stress number is <a href="/enneagram-corner/enneagram-type-4">Type 4s</a>.
-Type 4s are normally creative, emotional, and intuitive.
-When they're under stress, they might become moody and depressed and isolate themselves from others.
-They might also become more self-critical and judgmental and have difficulty accepting and expressing their emotions.

-They may feel a sense of despair and hopelessness, focusing on their own perceived flaws and shortcomings, which can lead to intense feelings of shame and worthlessness.
-The stressed Type 1 might become more withdrawn and introspective, dwelling on their negative emotions and struggling to find meaning or purpose in their lives.
-They may also become more critical of themselves and others, expressing their dissatisfaction through biting sarcasm or cynical remarks.
+Their stress number is <a href="/enneagram-corner/enneagram-type-4">Type 4</a>.

+When stressed, Type 1s might:

+- Become moody and depressed, isolating themselves from others
+- Become more self-critical and judgmental
+- Have difficulty accepting and expressing their emotions
+- Feel a sense of despair and hopelessness
+- Focus intensely on their perceived flaws and shortcomings
+- Become more withdrawn and introspective
+- Express dissatisfaction through sarcasm or cynical remarks

+This shift from their typically rational nature to a more emotional state can be jarring for both the Type 1 individual and those around them.
+Recognizing these stress behaviors can help Type 1s develop coping strategies and seek support when needed.

-Read more about <a href="/enneagram-corner/enneagram-stress-number">other types under stress </a>
+Read more about <a href="/enneagram-corner/enneagram-stress-number">other types under stress</a>

 </section>